StutiMistry147/Distributed-Chat-System/README.md

 | Cache        | Redis                                         |
 | AI           | sentence-transformers, FAISS, Gemini API      |
 | Verification | SPIN Model Checker, Promela                   |

+## Formal Verification
+The WebSocket authentication flow was verified using SPIN Model Checker (v6.5.2).
+A Promela model captures three concurrent processes — a legitimate client, a server, and an attacker attempting to inject messages without authenticating.

+**Safety property verified:** no message is ever processed before authentication completes, across all possible concurrent execution orderings.

+SPIN explored 254 states and 383 transitions with zero assertion violations — formally proving the authentication gate holds under adversarial conditions.
+The model is in the `formal/` directory.

 ## How to Run
 ### Backend